How to/ by Asya Karapetyan/ Last updated: October 13, 2020

 - Go to Menu → System Preferences → select the Extensions section.

-- In the list of all third-party extensions uncheck unneeded extensions.
+- In the list of Added Extensions uncheck unneeded extensions.

 6. Delete browser extensions